iowaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Guide for divorce (no minor/dependent adult children)

-Among forms that litigants will be required to prepare and submit are the Agreed Parenting Plan (Form 229) and Settlement Agreement (Form 228).
+Among the forms litigants are expected to prepare and submit are the Agreed Parenting Plan (Form 229) and Settlement Agreement (Form 228).
 Typically, these forms are filed electronically through the Iowa eFile system (User Guide)..
 Persons experiencing difficulties with the legal guides and eFile platform are advised to consult an experienced attorney regarding the filing procedures of uncontested divorces.

 Uncontested divorce records are accessible to Iowans under the Iowa Public Records Law, except records that are confidential by statute, court rule, or court order.
-Documents or information that may be restricted from public viewing or copying are usually of sensitive nature and include financial information such as social security numbers and bank account numbers, and the personal information of minors.
+Documents or information that may be restricted from public viewing or copying are usually sensitive and include financial information such as social security numbers and bank account numbers, as well as the personal information of minors.

 • The name of the person involved in the record, unless said person is a juvenile

-The subject of a record may visit the Clerk of District Court’s office in the county where the divorce case was concluded to obtain a divorce decree copy.
-In-person record requests must be made during normal business hours.
+The subject of a record may visit the Clerk of the District Court’s office in the county where the divorce case was concluded to obtain a copy of the divorce decree.
+In-person record requests may be made during regular business hours.
 Possibly, requesters may be able to make requests by mail.
 However, this feature may not vary across the counties.
 The Clerk may be contacted for more information regarding request methods and copy fees using the Court Directory.
-Typically, for the Clerk to be able to find a record, a requester will be required to provide record details such as the complete names of parties involved, their lawyers, the filing date, case number., and divorce date/place
+Typically, for the Clerk to be able to find a record, a requester will be required to provide record details such as the complete names of parties involved, their lawyers, the filing date, case number, and divorce date/place

 How Do I Get an Iowa Divorce Decree Online?

 The Iowa Courts maintain a statewide public access system to search and view the non-confidential dissolution of marriage records of the District Courts.
 However, records obtainable on this website are limited.
-Therefore, interested persons may visit the public access terminals located at the courthouses or request directly from the Clerk of Court’s office for divorce decrees.
+Therefore, interested persons may visit the public access terminals located at the courthouses or request divorce decrees directly from the Clerk of Court’s office.

 disclaimer